-- Safety transfers under 20-9-236 (2), MCA, must be spent within two fiscal years after the funds are transferred.
+1. Safety transfers (611) under 20-9-236 (2), MCA, must be spent within two fiscal years after the funds are transferred.
 Any remaining money must be transferred back to the originating fund from which the revenue was transferred.
-It is imperative that both revenue and expenditures are reported using PRC 908 in order to comply with this section of law. - 2.
-Budgeted revenues for the permissive levy subfund (PRC 907) must be accurate and in compliance with 20-9-525, MCA to ensure that a district receives the maximum amount of state major maintenance aid when available.
+It is imperative that both revenue and expenditures are reported using PRC 908 in order to comply with this section of law.